gholt/python-brim/doc/source/index.rst

     This is a prerelease version of this project.
 As such, even as the author I don't completely trust this code yet.
 It works for the specific cases I've tested, but it needs more use cases and time to prove itself reliable.
 If you find any problems or possible "oddities", please file issues on github: http://github.com/gholt/brim Thanks, and be careful!

 This is the core project for Brim.Net Python-based applications.
-It provides some reusable utility code and provides brimd, a launcher offering ease of deployment of WSGI applications (currently just using the Eventlet WSGI server) and maintaining background daemons.
+It provides some reusable utility code and provides brimd, a launcher offering ease of deployment of WSGI applications (currently just using the Eventlet WSGI server), straight TCP and UDP socket applications, and maintaining background daemons.
 The brimd server will spawn subprocesses to handle requests and start daemons allowing for use of multiple CPU cores and for resiliency -- when a subprocess exits without being requested to, it will be restarted automatically.

 Required Dependencies
 ---------------------